stellar/slingshot/zkvm/docs/zkvm-blockchain.md

       verify its ID is in `state′.utxos`,
       then remove it.
    2. If an output entry,
-      add its utxo ID to `state′.utxos`.
+      append its utxo ID to `state′.utxos`.
 3. Return `state′`.

-Note: utxos may be consumed in the same block, or even the same transaction, in which they are created.
-Implementations should therefore not try to reorder or batch step 3, at least not without taking extra care to cancel out such “local pairs” first.

 ## Compute txroot